cognitive-catalyst/watson-beat/README.md

 `python wbDev.py -h`

-If you pass it no paramaters,
+If you pass it no parameters,

 `python wbDev.py`